erin-rtfm/Deeni/README.md

 If you want to contribute, create or update the necessary files and submit a [pull request](#pullrequests).
 You also don't need permission to submit a pull request.

+## Specific Needed Updates
+There are a few things that need doing, in addition to the creation of additional chapters and lessons.

+- Develop list of acceptable word endings
+- Develop list of acceptable sound combinations

+If you want to start on either project, feel free to create the necessary files.

 ## Location and Format
 [Add](https://help.github.com/articles/creating-new-files/) files to the Cirriculum folder.
 (If you prefer, you can [add files using the command line](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/).
 You can also [edit](https://help.github.com/articles/editing-files-in-another-user-s-repository/) files already in the folder.